-The CMIP5 models can basically reproduce the spatial distribution of the SST in the NA (spatial correlation coefficients with the observations are all above 0.99, Fig. S2), although the CMIP5 models underestimate the annual mean SST of the NA (Wang et al. 2014b).
-In terms of interannual variability of winter SST in the NA (0-65°N) (Fig. 2), all CMIP5 models can reproduce the strong interannual variability of the SST in the Gulf Stream extension, but the simulated strong interannual variability of the SST by most models is more easterly than the observations.
-With a climate system model, Sigueira and Kirtman (2016) found that the change of ocean component model resolution can change the

-195 simulated SST variability, locations of atmospheric circulation anomalies, and air-sea interactions in the North Atlantic.
-The change is induced by the impact of the resolution on the ocean dynamics, such as ocean fronts and eddies in the Gulf Stream which can be well resolved in the high resolution model with the horizontal resolution of 0.1°×0.1°.
-Nevertheless, the highest horizontal resolution of these ocean component models used in this study is 0.4°×0.4° (MPI-ESM-MR), and the comparison of MPI-ESM-LR and MPI-ESM-MR, both of which are from the same institution and with different ocean component model resolutions, shows that the SST variability in the Gulf Stream is not significantly different.
+The CMIP5 models can basically reproduce the spatial distribution of the SST in the NA (spatial correlation coefficients with the observations are all above 0.99, Fig. S2), although the CMIP5 models underestimate the annual mean SST of the NA (C. Z. Wang et al., 2014).
+In terms of interannual variability of winter SST in the NA (0-65° N) (Fig. 2), all CMIP5 models can reproduce the strong interannual variability of the SST in the Gulf Stream extension, but the simulated strong interannual variability of the SST by most models is more easterly than the observations.
+With a climate system model, Siqueira and Kirtman (2016) found that the change of ocean component model resolution can change the simulated SST variability, locations of atmospheric circulation anomalies, and air-sea interactions in the North Atlantic.
+The change is induced by the impact of the resolution on the ocean dynamics, such as ocean fronts and eddies in the Gulf Stream which can be well resolved in the high-resolution model with a horizontal resolution of $0.1^{\circ} \times 0.1^{\circ}$.
+Nevertheless, the highest horizontal resolution of these ocean component models used in this study is $0.4^{\circ} \times 0.4^{\circ}$ (MPI-ESM-MR), and the comparison of MPI-ESM-LR and MPI-ESM-MR, which are both from the same institution but have different ocean component model resolutions, shows that the SST variability in the Gulf Stream is not significantly different.
 This indicates that the resolution of these models is still not enough to investigate the SST variability in the Gulf Stream and may explain the deviation between the simulated SST variability and the observed one.
-In addition, some models also simulate strong interannual variability at higher latitudes that is not observed.
+In addition, some models also simulate strong interannual variability at higher latitudes, which is not observed.